Robot Vacuum Cleaner

 - Want advanced cleaning technology – The Roomba 890 is equipped with some of Roomba’s best cleaning technology.
 The robot vacuum will map out your home, memorize it, and create a pattern from these maps.
 Along the way, the vacuum will also detect dirt and debris for a more efficient cleaning cycle.

-- Don’t mind spending a bit more money – Priced at $449, this Roomba is not an inexpensive model.
+- Don’t mind spending a bit more money – This Roomba is not an inexpensive model.
 That said, the higher price tag is certainly reflected in the cleaning performance.

 - Like the idea of a robot vacuum – If you’re looking for a hands-free vacuum, the Roomba 890 is a great option.
 Click go on the unit itself or use the iRobot wifi app to control your robot vacuum.